-->

 We have the vision of the prophets

-And your glory written on the world
+And your splendor written on the world

 But our words turn to stammers